physician's surrogacy - tips for becoming a surrogate mother

 Frequently Asked Questions

-Most surrogacy journeys run 12–18 months from initial application through delivery.
+Most journeys run 12–18 months from application through delivery.
 The exact timeline depends on how quickly you clear medical screening, how fast matching occurs, and the intended parents’ embryo readiness at the time of transfer.

 Can I become a surrogate if I’ve had a C-section? +